joerhee01/Sales-Analysis-for-Electronic-Retail-Store/README.md

 - Q2.
 What city had the highest number of sales?
 - Q3.
 What time should we display advertisements to maximize likelihood of customer's buying product?
 - Q4.
 What products are often sold together?
 - Q5.
-What product so the most?
+What product sold the most?
 Why do you think it sold the most?

 # Discovery: #
 - The project involves working with 12 CSV files, each representing a month of the year.